 Date: Friday, March 8, 2019

 Time: 10:00AM - 4:00PM, doors open for registration and coffee social at 9:00 AM

 Cost: Free for Western Students, $15 for Non-Western Students, $25 for Non-Students Fee includes coffee social and lunch.
-Early bird registration TBA but late registration will be available at the event.
+Late registration will be available at the event.
 Parking information and directions are available.
 Parking in 6V (Zone 1206), located closest to the Viking Union (VU), is limited.
 The C lots are also available.
 Additional details and directions are available in WWU's campus parking map.

 Indigenous Issues in the Archive: Representation and Reconciliation

 Western Washington University prides itself on its outstanding Archives and Records Management graduate program as well as its unique Center for Canadian-American Studies program.
 Given the importance of cross-border relations and the unique insights archivists from both countries have to offer, a joint conference was developed in 2014 to showcase important and emerging thoughts within the archival profession and bolster international cooperation.

 This year's conference theme is Indigenous Issues in the Archive: Representation and Reconciliation.
 Western Washington University is located on the traditional Coast Salish territory that is the ancestral homeland of today's Lummi Nation as well as the Nooksack, Upper Skagit, and Samish Tribes.
 It is an unfortunage legacy in the archival profession that Indigenous peoples and their histories have been overlooked, mishandled, and suppressed.